 Step #1: Register at Immigration

-During your first week in Copenhagen, DIS will take you to Immigration Services (SIRI-EU) to register your residence in Denmark.
-You will receive information about your appointment time and necessary documents you must bring a few days before you arrive in Denmark.
+During your first week in Copenhagen, you are responsible for going to Immigration Services (SIRI-EU) to register your residence in Denmark.
+You will receive information about how to book your appointment time and necessary documents you must bring a few days before you arrive in Denmark.

 Step #2: Applying for Your CPR Card